 The spectacle of the Northern Lights or Aurora Borealis is listed among the planet’s greatest natural wonders.
 This is truly an experience you will never forget when you watch the sky become a living picture of colours.
 No wonder why people come here from all over the world to catch the show.

-In the Northwest Territories, National Parks rivers are large and clear and peaks reach up to heaven.
-Spectacular waterfalls drop deep into canyons and wildlife is abound; muskoxen, caribou, grizzlies, bison, you name it.
-Some of the NWT parks are legends, like the Nahanni which is on the bucket list of every adventurer.
-Other Parks are less known and located in the most isolated places on the planet.
-No matter whether you are watching bison in Wood Buffalo National Park or climbing a peak in Nááts’ihch’oh, you will experience the Earth wild and free.
+In the Northwest Territories National Parks, rivers are large and clear and mountains reach up to heaven.
+Spectacular waterfalls drop deep into canyons and wildlife is abound.
+It is the home of muskoxen, caribou, grizzlies, bison, you name it.
+Some of the Northwest Territories parks are legends, like the Nahanni which is on the bucket list of each adventurer.
+Other Parks are less known and located in the most isolated places on earth.
+No matter whether you are watching bison in Wood Buffalo National Park or climbing a peak in Nááts’ihch’oh, the experience will be wild and free.

 Northwest Territories National Parks: